-Offerors must provide information specific to the experience and qualifications of the firm that will perform the work called for in section 3 of this RFP, including:
+Offerors must provide information specific to the experience and qualifications of the firm and personnel that will perform the work called for in section 3.3 of this RFP, including:

 Mandatory Requirements.
-An offeror must provide information to demonstrate meeting the Offeror Experience and Qualifications Mandatory Requirement in RFP Section 3, Scope of Work, Experience and Qualifications.
+An offeror must provide information to demonstrate meeting the Offeror Experience and Qualifications Mandatory Requirement in RFP Section 3, Scope of Work, 3.3, Experience and Qualifications.

-- a) The experience of their firm in recruitment of public fund executives and investment professionals. - b) List of similar recruitment projects, including those for local or state governments, and private sector companies.
-Provide contact information and references for previous clients with recruitment services similar to this project.
-The State reserves the right to contact any references the offeror provides. - c) Certification that the firm meets the requirement to be independent and without conflicts related to RIO - d) Demonstration of a network of national public and private fund investment industry contacts and resources for purposes of locating candidates for this position. - e) Offerors must provide three (3) references from organizations where they provided similar executive search services, within the last five (5) years, as required by this RFP.
+- a) Statement indicating their experience of their firm in recruitment of public/private fund executives responsible for the management of funds in excess of \$10 Billion. - b) Statement indicating their experience of their firm in recruitment of public/private investment professionals responsible for the management of funds in excess of \$10 Billion. - c) List of similar recruitment projects, including those for local or state governments, and private sector companies.
+Provide contact information for previous clients with recruitment services similar to this project.
+The State reserves the right to contact any references the offeror provides. - d) Certification that the firm meets the requirement to be independent and without conflicts related to RIO. - e) Demonstration of a network of national public and private fund investment industry contacts and resources for purposes of locating candidates for this position. - f) Lead consultant contact information and network of public and private fund investment industry contacts and resources - g) Provide information of each personnel that will work on this project.
+Include the following: - i.
+Title; - ii.
+Resume, and or narrative description of professional experience related to the recruitment of public/private fund executives and public/private fund investment professionals experience and qualifications - iii.
+Technological acumen in recruitment programs and software used to complete the scope of work - v.
+Professional certifications, licenses, and permits, if required by federal, state, or local law, to publicly perform recruitment services identified in the Contractor's work strategy - h) Offerors must provide three (3) references from organizations where they provided similar executive search services, within the last five (5) years, as required by this RFP.
 Contact information for references should include contact names, addresses, telephone numbers, and valid email addresses.
 The State reserves the right to contact any references provided by the offeror.
 Offerors are invited to provide letters of reference from previous clients.